cloudmesh/useful-introduction_to_cloud-2015/docs/source/details_videos.rst

 futuregrid-get-portal-account
 ======================================================================
-This video shows how to create an account on FutureGrid
+This video shows how to create an account on FutureSystems

 Updated: 2013-12-01T22:37:44.000Z